ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-ratelimited-increase.md

 When FlightSize < cwnd, regardless of the current state of a congestion control algorithm, senders using a congestion controlled transport protocol:

-1. MUST constrain the growth of cwnd/
+1. MUST constrain the growth of cwnd.
 2. SHOULD cap cwnd to be no larger than limit(maxFS)
 3. MAY restrict maxFS as min(maxFS, pipeACK), using "pipeACK" as defined in {{!RFC7661}}